clong33/cmsc434-project/README.md

 # cmsc434-project
-A website mock up for CMSC434
+A working website for kiosks in the Iribe Center at UMD.